 The teachers and assistants communicate to the children using a mixture of Afrikaans, English and Xhosa.
 Some of the centres provide meals for the children so volunteers can assist with feeding times.

 Specific childcare experience is not required but it is an advantage.
 As long as you have patience and a willingness to do your bit then you can really make a difference.

 You should arrive into Cape Town International Airport on the selected Sunday start date.
+Programmes start on the 1st and 3rd Sunday of each month.
 You will be met at the airport by one of our local staff or an appointed driver who will be holding a named sign.
 They will take you to your accommodation where you will spend the rest of your day at leisure.

 The programme ends on the Saturday of your final week and you should depart the accommodation on this day.

 Can I use this program as part of a university or college placement?

 It is certainly possible to use one of PMGY’s programmes as part of your university or college placement.
 Project staff can sign off any paperwork required by your course tutors.
 PMGY regularly receives medical, childcare, psychology and nursing placement students at our projects around the world and we have ties with some of the leading universities.